 Veterans Small Business Loan Benefits

-The have a long list of resources for starting a business, as a veteran, growing your business, getting financing and mentoring and training programs.
+The have a long list of resources for starting a business as a veteran such as growing your business, getting financing, mentoring, and training programs.
 They even have resource centers around the country dedicated to training veterans in particular areas of business.

-As a veteran you might have an advantage when it come to your business obtaining government contracts.
+As a veteran, you might have an advantage when it comes to your business obtaining government contracts.
 You may also have an advantage if you are a service-disabled veteran that owns a business.
 In this case, you can take advantage of the Service-Disabled Veteran-Owned Small Business Concern Program.
 This program requires a portion of government contracts to be awarded only to qualifying vets.

 Veteran Job Training Programs